 A Collection of Instrumental Themes

 This page is a collection of instrumental music that was written and composed by our late friend, Bryan Medof (1978-2016).
 This music is free to be downloaded and used in any non-profit application.
-Bryan Medof was a very talented musician who could play a song on the keyboard or piano by just listening to it.
-We are pleased to present this collection of 125 mp3s that Bryan created while he was on this earth.
+Bryan Medof was a talented musician who could play a song on the keyboard or piano by just listening to it.
+We are pleased to present this collection of songs that Bryan created while he was on this earth.

 “O sing unto the LORD a new song; for he hath done marvellous things: his right hand, and his holy arm, hath gotten him the victory.” — Psalm 98:1

 The Bryan Medof Music Collection is comprised of 125 MP3 themes, spanning 7 full-length albums.
+A tribute booklet of his music can be downloaded here:

 Bryan Scott Brown was born on April 25, 1978 at Rio Hondo Memorial Hospital in Downey, CA. Growing up, Bryan loved his mother so much and he would retell of how loving and compassionate she was.
 Unfortunately, his mother passed away in 1988, a moment that scarred Bryan for the rest of his life.
 He was moved out of his step-father's house to live with his grandparents in Bell, CA. He shortly relocated to Riverside, CA, where he spent the rest of his life.
 In November 2012, Bryan contracted AML Leukemia.
 Bryan fought the battle with cancer and won.
 He was in remission in 2013.
 He did not waste his time.
 He pushed through the pain and started completing his stories, music, poetry and novels.
 Unfortunately, he became ill in December of 2015 and passed away from complications from the chemotherapy on February 15, 2016 at Riverside Community Hospital.
-He is survived by his grandfather Thomas Young, Aunt Dranda, Uncle Gary and their families.

 Bryan attended Jefferson Elementary, Sierra Middle School, Ramona High School and Riverside Community College (all in Riverside, CA).
 He described his high school years as the best time of his life.
 He would always play “Time of Your Life” by Green Day as the theme song of those years.
 So many memories were made during this time that he would keep close to heart for the rest of his life.
 This is when he videotaped numerous well thought out comic sketches (like Saturday Night Live skits).